ScaledMarkets/dabl/langref/README.md

 ## Background

-This is a normative spec.
+This is the DABL language normative spec.

 The purpose of the DABL language is to provide a robust way to define highly reliable and maintainable software build programs.
 DABL supports the concept of "infrastructure as code", and as such it is designed in a manner similar to a programming language.
-It is not a programming language, however: e.g., one cannot define functions or perform arithmetic.
+It is not a programming language, however: e.g., one cannot define loops or perform arithmetic.

 ## Language Elements